CCBR/HowTos/docs/OtherHowTos/zenodo.md

 5. Return to the GitHub repository and edit the `README` of the GitHub repo, adding the DOI link.

-6. Create a new file `CITATION.cff`.
-Paste the exported `cff` file.
+6. Update the `CITATION.cff` as needed.

 7. Create a new tagged version.